Open Spaces In The Nashua, NH Area

 • Benson Park, Hudson, NH

 This 168 acre park is the site of the former Benson's Wild Animal Farm.
-The park was opened to the public in 2010 and is a work in progress.
-It has picnic tables and about 3 miles of well marked trails.
+The park was opened to the public in 2010.
+It has picnic tables and over five miles of well marked trails.

 Comments/suggestions/corrections/whatever, please email us at .